rusio/testable-services/README.md

 Motivation
 ==========

-A service is a long-process that provides some functionality in a certain environment.
-When services collaborate with other services, interactions with external dependencies are hard to test sufficiently only at the unit level.
+When a services receives external requests or submits external requests itself, interactions with external dependencies are hard to test realistically only at the unit test level.
 Such interactions can happen when for example the service uses a DBMS, or when the service is being used via its REST API.
 In order to test such scenarios, we want to employ more coarse-grained tests, such as component tests and integration tests.

 Applicability